twbs/bootstrap/site/content/docs/5.0/components/offcanvas.md

 ## Accessibility

-Be sure to add aria-labelledby="...", referencing the modal title, to .offcanvas.
-Note that you don’t need to add role="dialog" since we already add it via JavaScript.
+Be sure to add `aria-labelledby="..."`, referencing the modal title, to `.offcanvas`.
+Note that you don’t need to add `role="dialog"` since we already add it via JavaScript.

 ## Usage